 - salt

-Heat the olive oil in a large non-stick pan over medium and then add the chopped onion.
+Heat the olive oil in a large non-stick pan over medium.
+Add the chopped onion.

-Stir fry for 2 minutes until fragrant.
-Add the ground beef and season with pepper and salt.
+Stir fry the onion for 2 minutes.
+Add the ground beef.
+Season with pepper and salt.

 Then top with half of the tomato sauce and half of the grated cheese.
 Season with pepper and salt.
 Add the rest of the pasta and cover again with the remaining tomato sauce.
 Sprinkle with the cooked mince you kept aside.
 Finish with a generous layer of grated cheese and a last sprinkle of pepper.